AlexeyShulinin/TextAnalyzer/README.md

 # TextAnalyzer

-Small module which helps you return the most likely word that follows the one passed to the method
+Small module which helps you return the most likely word that follows the one passed to the method.
+Supports different cultures and delimiters

 ## Usage: